Protected Cultural Heritage

 For budgetary reasons, the Mondriaan Fund’s board may request the advisory committee to weigh the applications against each other and to rank positive recommendations in order of priority.

-Applications for Cultural Heritage Preservation Grants can be submitted through the Mondriaan Fund’s online application system, for which you need an account.
+Applications for the Protected Cultural Heritage grant can be submitted through the Mondriaan Fund’s online application system, for which you need an account.
 With your account you can access the application form, where you can fill in the questions and upload the information requested in the checklist below.
 Click here for the FAQ about online applications.

-Applications for Cultural Heritage Preservation Grants can be submitted throughout the year.
+Applications for a Protected Cultural Heritage grant can be submitted throughout the year.
 Applicants must allow for a total processing period of a maximum of three months from the moment the application is complete.
 Grants from the Mondriaan Fund cannot be awarded with retroactive effect, which is why the application must be submitted well before the desired starting date.